 I wanted to test out a few DIY candle molds I’d seen online.
 So, I made my candle molds out of:

 - Toilet paper rolls

 In one DIY tutorial, the girl closed the bottom of the TP roll with lots of tape.
 This seemed like a big waste to me, so I used a small piece of tinfoil to seal off the bottom of the roll.

-The tinfoil molds were easy to make by closing the foil over a small jar.
+The tinfoil molds were easily made by closing the foil over a small jar.
 The molds ended up quite lopsided.
-Quickly these were for a “rustic” wedding so perfection wasn’t a priority!
+Luckily, these were for a “rustic” wedding, so perfection wasn’t a priority!

-***If you are making votive candles you won’t need a mold.
+***If you make votive candles, you won’t need a mold.
 The jar serves as the mold.

 Ideally, you should prepare your wicks by:

 - Soaking the wick in a mixture of Borax and salt